 The Raccoon Butterflyfish is just one of the over 100 different species of Butterflyfish and are often found in the warm waters of the Indo-Pacific region around shallow reefs.
 Raccoon Butterflyfish are nocturnal and often found in pairs or small groups, apparently they get lonely very easily!
 They feed on nudibranchs, tubeworm tentacles, and other benthic invertebrates, algae and coral polyps.
 They can be fed flake food in an aquarium setting.
-Although not considered to be an extremely aggressive fish they should not be put into a tank with Lionfish or Triggerfish and they do not get along.

 These saltwater fish are sometimes kept as pets in an aquarium setting (at least 70 gallons) where they can live up to 8 years!
 A lot of aquarium owners use this fish to get rid of Aiptasia and Majano sea anemones pests.
 They normally eliminate them in under a month!